hyphenhq/Software-Engineering-Assignment-1/README.md

 - The system must adhere to the microservices principles.
 - The system must be well secured.
 - The system should be able to handle errors gracefully.
-- The client must be notified by email and SMS once a successful payment completed.
+- The client must be notified by email and SMS once a successful payment is completed.
 - The client must receive a digital invoice (PDF file) in an email.
 - The client must be notified by email and SMS in case of a failed payment.
 - The client must receive a payment reminder to fix the payment methods.